 \section{Discussion and Conclusion}

-We have reanalysed the results of \RoseMC and \Lee for the correlation and linear-model parameter estimates (respectively) that describe the relationship between Hubble residuals and SN~Ia local and global environment ages.
-Our estimates properly account for uncertainties in the Hubble residuals and the Age dataset that \emph{are} posterior samples produced by a Bayesian model in \citet{Rose2019} and \citet{Campbell2013}.
-In stark contrast to \Lee, we do not assume the uncertainties in the Age dataset to be Gaussian-distributed (given the multimodality observed in the posterior samples for some SNe), and unlike \RoseMC, we do not directly use the Age posterior samples as if we observed all values in the Age posterior sample for a given SN.
+We have reanalysed the results of \RoseMC and \Lee for the correlation and linear-model parameter estimates (respectively) that describe the relationship between HR and SN~Ia local and global environment ages.
+Our estimates properly account for uncertainties in the HR and the Age dataset that \emph{are} posterior samples produced by a Bayesian model in \RoseMC and \citet{Campbell2013}.
+In stark contrast to \Lee, we do not assume the uncertainties in the Age dataset to be Gaussian-distributed (given the multimodality observed in the posterior samples for some SNe), and unlike \RoseMC, we do not directly use the Age posterior samples as if we observed all values in the Age posterior samples.

-We compare our correlation coefficient estimates with \RoseMC.
+We compare our correlation coefficient estimates with those of \RoseMC.
 First, our Spearman correlation coefficient calculated with an MC simulation results in greater (in an absolute sense) and more significant Spearman values than \RoseMC.
 Although we cannot test whether our method fully accounts for biases due to uncertainties in the HR and Age dataset, we agree with \RoseMC that there exists no significant Spearman correlation relation between HR and Age (local and global) above $3\sigma$.
 The Spearman correlation does not paint the full picture of possible linear relation between HR and Age.
 As \RoseMC mentioned, the Spearman correlation gauges the monotonic relation while the Pearson correlation gauges the linear relation.
 However, it is possible that the Pearson correlation is stronger than the Spearman correlation and vice versa.
 Fortunately, for estimating the Pearson correlation coefficient, we can confirm Equation~\ref{eq:correlation-biased} and correct Equation~\ref{eq:correlation-corrected} for the bias due to uncertainties in the datasets.